hamzashaikhcan/business-vista-monorepo/README.md

 Performance Metrics: Track key performance indicators (KPIs) to evaluate the effectiveness of your strategies.

 # Usage

 ### Lead Management:
 Use the lead capture form to add new leads.
 Access the leads dashboard to view and manage all captured leads.

-### Client Interaction:
-Log interactions using the client communication feature.
-Schedule meetings directly from the client profile.

-### Interview Scheduling:
-Share your interview availability link with clients and let them book slots that suit them.

-### Trello Integration:
-Create and manage Trello tickets for tasks, features, and workflows directly from the platform.